Project Overview and Purpose

 - Section B: U.S. 25 Business to I-26 (funded)

 - Section C: I-26 to U.S. 64 (currently unfunded)

 The State Transportation Improvement Program currently includes funding for Section B. Sections A and C are scheduled for funding after 2027; however, because the State Transportation Improvement Program is updated every two years, construction funding could be allocated before 2027.

 Balfour Parkway is included in the French Broad River Metropolitan Planning Organization's 2040 Metropolitan Transportation Plan, which recommends construction of a "new four-lane expressway from N.C.
 191, north of Stony Mountain Road, to U.S. 64, north of Nix Road, in Hendersonville."
 The plan's recommended time frame for construction is 2026-2030.

 Balfour Parkway has been included in long range transportation plans since 2005, including the area's 2008 comprehensive transportation plan.

 NCDOT Feasibility Study

-In September 2014, NCDOT completed a feasibility study that examined construction of the proposed Balfour Parkway and also investigated two cross-sections:
+In September 2014, NCDOT completed a feasibility study (FS-1214B) that examined construction of the proposed Balfour Parkway.

 The feasibility study found that the four-lane divided roadway would be able to accommodate traffic volumes projected for 2035.
 It also identified resources that would need to be considered in the planning and design process.